0123gabriel/Ubuntu_ROS_Tutorial/Install_Build_CARLA.md

 sudo apt install python2
 ```

 After the last command you will be asked to install or no Python, please type *Y* and press enter.
-Once you have python2 installed, you will get this after running ```bash python --version ```
+Once you have python2 installed, you will get this after running ```python --version ```

 ![image](https://github.com/0123gabriel/Ubuntu_ROS_Tutorial/assets/108648272/98511bf0-aba5-4bde-ba67-4c324d1e0e4e)